by Texas Homesteader ~

 Planned Leftovers Style Cooking

 I’m a big fan of planned leftovers.
-Similar to Cook-Once, Eat-Twice, planned-leftover cooking is where you purposely cook more than you plan on eating at one sitting so you can use the leftovers in different dishes later.
+Similar to Cook-Once, Eat-Twice, planned-leftover cooking is where you purposely cook more than you plan on eating at one sitting.
+Then you use the leftover ingredient in different dishes later.

 One of my favorite foods to use when I’m purposely planning for leftovers is pork roast.
 I mean, who doesn’t love a delicious roast with carrots & potatoes for supper?